 "Nah," the coach snickered, "I don't think anybody would dare say that."

-Hope is always around the corner as the 2021 NFL season begins.
+Hope is always around the corner as an NFL season begins.
 Every time Irvin hears Johnson's speech, he is transported back to the visitors' locker room inside Candlestick Park.

 "And then it makes you have a yearning to hear it again under the same light that you heard it in the first time," Irvin said.
 "You see, it has many iterations.
 They use it when we're not doing well. ...
 But the original iteration is what you hope to hear again.